Copyright ©2007 Agape Life Ministries, Inc. All rights reserved.

 For example, God spoke to those prophets in a direct audible voice, dictating exactly what to say and write.
 Sometimes He

-dictate the message.
-Sometimes He spoke through dramatic physical visions, telling them simply to write exactly what they saw.
+and dictate the message.
+Sometimes He spoke through dramatic physical visions, telling them simply to write exactly what

-Though He did reveal Himself and inspire Scripture in a few other, more subtle ways (guided observation, subconscious
+they saw.
+Though He did reveal Himself and inspire Scripture in a few other, more subtle ways (guided observation,

-inspiration, etc.), external revelation was nonetheless the main form of Old prophetic revelation.
-The Old Testament is covered
+subconscious inspiration, etc.), external revelation was nonetheless the main form of Old prophetic revelation.
+The Old

-with such easy-to-not-mess-up revelatory encounters.
-The prophets did not always understand all of what they were
+Testament is covered with such easy-to-not-mess-up revelatory encounters.
+The prophets did not always understand all of

 The New God communicates with New Testament prophets, in general, through internal revelations.
 The messages typically